Farnaz-Quickstart/B2_24_SW_Deliverables/README.md

 # QuickStart Software 24 Deliverables

 Welcome to the QuickStart Software 24 student homework repository.
 This is the place that we are going to monitor the completion of your deliverables and projects.
+Please update your assignment and project links as we going through the process.